 In adulthood, He, like the Buddha, rejected the princely existence that was His inheritance, instead choosing to serve the poor.
 He recognized the reality of a new prophet and became His leading apostle.
 When that prophet was martyred, He fearlessly led the believers on and eventually was confirmed as the One whom that prophet had heralded — the promised one of all religions and the great uniter and educator of the world.

-Of course, 194 years later, only a relative handful of people — about one in 1,000 people on earth — know this date as special.
+Of course, these years later, only a relative handful of people — about one in 1,000 people on earth — know this date as special.
 One online source lists November 12, 1817, as the birthdate of Baha’u’llah, with the accurate but underwhelming descriptor: “Persian spiritual figure.”
 And this nonchalance, of course, fulfills prophecy just as everything else in His life did — that when the spirit of Christ returns He will come as a “thief in the night,” as Paul wrote to the Thessalonians.
 The Manifestation of God never fulfills the expectations of the day, but He winds up vastly outstripping those limited expectations in hindsight, revolutionizing life itself.

 Birthdays remind us of gifts.
 Life itself is a gift from God, and among God’s innumerable gifts to humanity we can also count intelligence, beauty, the capacity to feel joy.
 Religions of the world chronicle other divine gifts to humanity, such as the rainbow at the end of Noah’s flood signifying God’s covenant and promise to humanity, the clay tablets listing the Ten Commandments, the cross, symbolizing a new covenant with humankind brought by Jesus Christ, and the Koran, embodying yet another.